-In an era of multiple breast imaging modalities, ensuring that women receive the most effective modality (or modalities) at the appropriate time is critical to maximizing the benefit-to-harm ratio of screening and surveillance.
 The results from this study will provide relevant and timely information to guide women, providers, policymakers and healthcare delivery systems in identifying the most effective breast cancer screening and surveillance strategies.

-The objective of this study is to establish an image bank within the Carolina Mammography Registry (CMR) to enable the integration of percent mammographic density into studies of breast cancer screening, risk, and survival among women in North Carolina.
+The objective of this study was to establish an image bank within the Carolina Mammography Registry (CMR) to enable the integration of percent mammographic density into studies of breast cancer screening, risk, and survival among women in North Carolina.

 Comparative Effectiveness of Breast Cancer Screening and Diagnostic Evaluation by Extent of Breast Density

 The purpose of this study is to quantify the benefits and harms of supplemental imaging for breast cancer screening and preoperative work-up by extent of breast density.
-This work will provide valuable information to women and providers to guide decisions about the best strategies for screening and preoperative evaluation in women with dense and non-dense breast tissue.

 The purpose of this project was to improve radiologists’ interpretive skills by rigorously evaluating factors that influence performance measures.
-This was accomplished by designing and testing strategies to improve performance in a national sample of 321 radiologists from the NCI-funded Breast Cancer Surveillance Consortium (BCSC).
-This study was performed in collaboration with five other BCSC sites.

-Conducted by the Breast Cancer Surveillance Consortium, the objective of this project is to identify effective breast cancer screening strategies for women of diverse levels of breast cancer risk to maximize screening benefits while minimizing potential harms.
+Conducted by the Breast Cancer Surveillance Consortium, the objective of this project was to identify effective breast cancer screening strategies for women of diverse levels of breast cancer risk to maximize screening benefits while minimizing potential harms.

 The goal of this study was to compare the effectiveness of mammography and breast MRI for the detection of second breast cancer events among women with a personal history of breast cancer.